- Río Pasig. Located on the north side of the Pasig

 given is 1884.
 This description and date is repeated in the 1920 list.
 At

-some recent time, the light was replaced by a modern concrete tower; a tiny
+some recent time, the light was replaced by a modern concrete tower.
+The original light tower has collapsed in recent years, and the keeper's house is in ruins.

 - Aparri.
 This station, also called Punta Linao, marked the